Criminal Injury Solicitors - CICA Compensation Claim

 Injury Compensation Tariff Scheme

+The CICA is a public body that deals with the administration of a compensation scheme throughout mainland UK.
+The Authority's purpose is to pay damages to the innocent victims of violent crime in Great Britain by providing compensation for mental trauma, physical injury and consequent financial loss.
 The amount of the award of compensation for personal injury is based on a 'tariff' scheme and is decided after consideration of a printed guide that allocates a figure for each potential individual injury.
 All potential injuries are assigned a value within a tariff band ranging from £1,000 to £250,000.
 To qualify for an award the injury must have lasted at least 6 weeks and have required at least 2 attendances on a medical practitioner.
-If the victim suffers from multiple injuries only the three most serious are considered and the second and third injuries suffer a discount from the amount recommended in the tariff guide before the figures are aggregated to produce the amount of the final award for pain and suffering.
 Damages awards for personal injury have a minimum value of £1,000 and are capped at a maximum value of £250,000.
 Your criminal injury compensation claim solicitor will advise you and will consider an appeal if the amount initially offered is inadequate.

 Claims can be made by a criminal injury compensation claim solicitor for other losses in addition to the award for pain and suffering.
 If the applicant is incapacitated and is likely to remain so for more than 28 weeks there is entitlement to claim for loss of earnings and the cost of medical care and expenses upon the expiry of the initial 28 week period.
 This potential award is also capped at £250,000.